 A Festa Major (roughly translated as The Major Festival) is a sort of annual street party celebrated in most cities, neighbourhoods, towns and villages throughout Catalonia.
 Each one of them has its own festa major and it’s the most important celebration in the annual calendar.

 Typically a festa major commemorates an important event in the town or area’s history and tradition, such as its foundation.
-This can be both a celebration and a festivity, that is, a party in honor of a patron or patroness saint of the town and often, if the saint’s celebration date (as per the Roman Catholic church calendar) doesn’t fall in summer months, a second festa is celebrated in this season.
+This can be both a celebration and a festivity, that is, a party in honor of a patron or patroness saint of the town.
+Often, if the saint’s celebration date (as per the Roman Catholic church calendar) doesn’t fall in summer months, a second festa is celebrated in this season.